Basra derby: Origins

-Al-Minaa began to play in the league since its inception in Iraq, in the 1975–74 season.
+Al-Minaa began to play in the league soon after its inception in Iraq, starting in the 1975–76 season.
 It is one of the oldest clubs (established in 1931), and one of the most popular teams.
 Naft Al-Basra is a new club (established in 1979).
-It played its first league match in the 2004–05 season.
+It played its first top-flight league match in the 2004–05 season.
 The first match between the two clubs was dated as 24 January 2005, as Naft Al-Basra hosted Al-Minaa in Premier League.
 Naft Al-Basra beat Al-Minaa 1–0 in the inaugural match.
 The second match at Al-Minaa Stadium came on 11 March of the same year – Al-Minaa won 4–1.
 Four more matches were played over the next two seasons, all Al-Minaa victories.
 Then, two matches between the two clubs took place during the 2007–08 season; all ended with a draw.
 Naft Al-Basra took precedence over the following seasons, with plenty of draw results.

 Thaghr Al Iraq Championship

 Top Basra teams Al-Minaa and Naft Al-Basra met at the conclusion of the First Thaghr Al Iraq Championship organized by Basra Football Association from December 14, 2009 till December 21.
 Referees Ahmad Shaker, Lafta Hameed, Hazem Mohammed and Rashid Hussein lead the match.
 Al-Minaa advanced to the final after collecting 7 points by winning against Naft Maysan 3–1, Ghaz Al-Junoob 4–1.
 To that, Naft Al-Basra qualified after collecting the same number of points as it beat Al-Nassriya 3–0 and Al-Bahri 2–1.
 Al-Minaa won Thaghr Al Iraq Championship after winning over Naft Al-Basra at the final with a score of 2–1.
 Al Minaa’ goals were scored by Nayef Falah at the 46th minute and Hassan Hadi Ahmad at the 79th minute.
 On the other hand, the sole goal of Naft Al-Basra was scored by Muhannad Yousuf at the 10th minute of the game.
 The two teams shared the lead of the game that was led by referee Ahmad Shaker.
-The referee gave red cards to 3 players: Amjad Hameed, Alaa Nayrouz from Naft Al-Basra team and Al-Minaa player Ihsan Hadi.
+The referee gave red cards to 3 players: Amjad Hameed, Alaa Nayrouz from Naft Al-Basra team and Al-Minaa player Ehsan Hadi.

 Statistics

-Up to and including 14 February 2022, there have been 31 competitive first–class meetings between the two teams since the first meeting in 2005.
+Up to and including 1 April 2024, there have been 35 competitive first–class meetings between the two teams since the first meeting in 2005.